-At least 1 600 jobs could be affected at Sibanye Gold as it restructures its support services, says the company.
+More than 1 600 jobs could be affected as Sibanye Gold restructures its support services.(Delwyn Verasamy, M&G)

 "Sibanye Gold Limited has issued Section 189 notices, in terms of the Labour Relations Act, to employees in the Group's support services functions," spokesperson James Wellsted confirmed in a statement on Thursday.

 He said the planned merging of regional, corporate, and mine support services into a consolidated, centralised function was expected to increase productivity.

 "Sibanye Gold has undertaken a thorough review of its entire business in order to extend the productive lives of its operations and ensure sustainability," he said.

 Chief executive officer Neal Froneman said through the proposed restructuring they saw significant potential for increasing economically recoverable reserves.